Mazen-Z/AMEX/README.md

 # AMERICAN EXPRESS Credit Card flipping animation
-A front-end project showcasing a stylish flip animation of a credit card using HTML and CSS.
+A front-end project showcasing a stylish flip animation of a credit card using HTML, CSS and Javascript.
 The card reveals additional details, simulating a real-world card flip effect.

 ## Features:
 ### 1. 3D Flip Animation